 Why?
 Because just being outside is so much fun!

-But, there are always exceptions like if the weather is really cold or rainy or they’re feeling overwhelmed and tired, or we’re on a really long camping trip and the novelty of the campsite is starting to wear off, or you have older kids that might not enjoy digging in the dirt and climbing trees as much as they want to sulk and complain about not having their screens along with them.
+But, there are always exceptions like if the weather is really cold or rainy or they’re feeling overwhelmed and tired, or we’re on a really long camping trip and the novelty of the campsite is starting to wear off, or you have older kids that might not enjoy digging in the dirt and climbing trees as much as they want to sulk and complain about not having wi-fi.

 So, read on and pick a few of these to plan and be prepared for.